XIMDEX/structured-data/doc/guide.md

 }
 ```

-The label parameter (or each you use with minimum cardinality equal or greater to one) is required is you use the PUT method.
+The label parameter (or each one you use with a minimum cardinality equal or greater to one) is required if you use the PUT method.
-With the above example using PUT instead of PATCH the response will be:
+In the example above, using PUT instead of PATCH, the response will be:

 ```json
 {